FrancesReagan/FrancesReagan/README.md

 ### **Smart Nest Learning Tracker - Full-Stack LMS**

 Comprehensive learning management system designed to empower learners and educators.
 Built in one week as capstone project.
-*Under construction for new updates -- so not fully live at this time---thank you for your patience---
+---Under construction for new updates -- so not fully live at this time---thank you for your patience---

 🔗 **Frontend:** https://github.com/FrancesReagan/smart-nest-learning-tracker-frontend
 🔗 **Backend:** https://github.com/FrancesReagan/smart-nest-learning-tracker-backend